 \subsection{Neural Network}

-As in Section \ref{sec:class_NN}, the NN used for the regression task is an MLP composed of three hidden layers, with $512, 256$, and $128$ neurons, each followed by a ReLU activation function and layer normalization.
-A key architectural feature is the application of a softmax function to the network outputs, which enforces mass conservation by requiring the three predicted mass fractions to be positive and sum to one.
+As in Section \ref{sec:class_NN}, the NN used for the regression task is an MLP composed of three hidden layers with $512, 256$, and $128$ neurons, respectively.
+Each layer is followed by a ReLU activation function and layer normalization.
+A key architectural feature is the application of a softmax function to the network outputs, which enforces mass conservation by requiring that the three predicted mass fractions are positive and sum to $1$.

 The loss is defined as the MAE of the predictions.
-Because the predicted values correspond to the final fractional mass in each stellar component and unbound mass, the loss represents the error in the final predicted masses normalized by the total initial mass in the system.
-In addition, the contribution to the loss from the predicted unbound mass term is weighted in order to be less than or equal to the loss from the predicted masses.
+Because the predicted values correspond to the final fractional mass in each stellar component and the unbound mass, the loss represents the error in the final predicted masses normalized by the total initial mass of the system.
+In addition, the contribution to the loss from the predicted unbound mass term is weighted so that it is less than or equal to the loss from the predicted masses.
 This is done to encourage the model to prioritize minimizing errors in the predicted stellar masses rather than the unbound mass.
 The value of this weight (\texttt{auxweight}) is treated as a hyperparameter and optimized during tuning.